mul53/bluzelle/examples/README.md

 # Example
-This is an example of how to use the [bluzelle/blzphp](https://github.com/mul53/blzphp) library
+This is an example of how to use blzrb

 ## Installation(ubuntu 18.04)